nostrocket/nostr.dev/README.md

 - **Next.js 15** with TypeScript and static export
 - **Tailwind CSS** for styling
-- **Valid Nostr events** generated with proper signatures using nostr-tools
 - **Client-side search** with instant filtering
 - **GitHub Pages** deployment ready